skhiggins/Stata_guide/README.md

   * Close a log file at the end of the script with `log close`.

 * All user-written ado files that are used by your scripts should be kept in the `$scripts/programs` folder.
     * The `00_run.do` script should include the following code, which will lead to an error if any of the user-written ado files needed for the project are not saved in `$scripts/programs`.
-After running the code below, if you `ssc install` any programs during the same Stata session, they will correctly install in the project's `$scripts/programs` folder.
+After running the code below (h/t [Julian Reif](https://julianreif.com/guide/)), if you `ssc install` any programs during the same Stata session, they will correctly install in the project's `$scripts/programs` folder.
 If you switch to working on a different project, you should close and reopen Stata.
     ```stata
     tokenize `"$S_ADO"', parse(";")
     while `"`1'"' != "" {